How artificial intelligence is accelerating astrophysicists’ research into the mysteries of life and the universe

-Deep Learning is useful in a huge variety of industries, from detecting tumors to energy generation, and even exploring the universe.
+Artificial intelligence and machine learning is useful in a huge variety of industries, from detecting tumors to energy generation, and even exploring the universe.

 One of the European Space Agency’s research groups uses a technology called Spectral Energy Distribution (SED) to analyze proto-solar systems, using complex mathematical systems to look for the crucial elements needed for life.
 As there are hundreds of parameters to be tested, each analysis took 52 hours.

-With the new Deep Learning solution in place, the same experiment that used to take 52 hours, now takes only 5.
+With the new deep learning solution in place, the same experiment that used to take 52 hours, now takes only 5.

 This is 90.4% less computing time, with an equally accurate result.